obriencj/openscad-mundane/logan_820_stuff/README.md

 ## Spacer

-Just a hex with the same with, bore, and keyway as the gears above.
+Just a hex with the same thickness, bore, and keyway as the gears above.

 ## Slide Stop